ericcuda/ufo_sightings/README.md

-# ufo_sightings
+## ufo_sightings

-js project with css and DOM manipulation
+# Description:  js project with css and DOM manipulation